EMCECS/ecs-samples/ecs-operator/README.md

 This is a Kubernetes operator for DELLEMC ECS Object Storage https://www.dellemc.com/en-us/storage/ecs/index.htm

+A guide to writing a Kubernetes operator for DellEMC Elastic Cloud Storage now follows:
 This ECS operator manages ECS clusters deployed to Kubernetes and automates tasks related to an ECS cluster.

-#Requirements
-Kubernetes 1.8+
-An existing Apache Zookeeper 3.5 cluster.

-# Description
-A guide to writing a Kubernetes operator for DellEMC Elastic Cloud Storage

 # Introduction: